passle/passle-sync-wordpress/README.md

 This plugin provides the `PasslePost` and `PassleAuthor` helper classes, which you should use in your templates to access the custom Passle fields attached to a post or author more easily.
 They also ensure you're using the most up to date version of the data available.

 For detailed documentation on the available classes, jump to the [API documentation](./docs/index.md).

+### 📰 Handling Featured Posts

+Post meta is used to identify the featured post, on both the content hub page and the post page, with the keys `post_is_featured_on_passle_page`, and `post_is_featured_on_post_page`.

+You can query for featured posts, or exclude them from a query, using one of these values as the meta query `key` parameter, and either `EXISTS` or `NOT EXISTS` as the meta query `compare` parameter.

+An example of how to exclude the post featured on the content hub page from your main query can be found in our demo theme's [functions.php](https://github.com/passle/passle-sync-wordpress-demo-theme/blob/master/functions.php#L124).

+An example of how to get the content hub featured post in order to display it separately from the rest of the posts can be found in our demo theme's [index.php](https://github.com/passle/passle-sync-wordpress-demo-theme/blob/master/index.php#L9).

 ## 🔧 Requirements